Passeriform/GodWit-Daemon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: An issue with godwit or any of its dependencies (gw-plugin, godwit-daemon, getter-derive-rs , etc.)
+about: An issue with godwit-daemon
 title: ''
 labels: ''
 assignees: ''
 ---

-#### What version of godwit are you using?
+#### What version of godwit-daemon are you using?

-Replace this text with the output of `godwit --version`.
+Replace this text with the output of `godwit-daemon --version`.

-#### What operating system are you using godwit on?
+#### What operating system are you using godwit-daemon on?

 Replace this text with your operating system and version.